Japanese air attacks on the Mariana Islands: Japanese attacks

 The United States military took steps to improve Saipan's defenses after the raids of November 27.
 Two USN destroyers were stationed 100 mi northwest of the island to provide radar warning of further attacks.
 These ships detected some of the later Japanese raiders, but others managed to arrive undetected.
 An AN/TPS-3 radar was also flown to Saipan from Hawaii.
 Arnold became frustrated that the MEW still was not in use, and on December 3 Fleet Admiral Chester W. Nimitz, the commander of the Pacific Ocean Areas, ordered that the highest priority be given to installing the radar.
 Despite this, it still was not ready until after the conclusion of the Japanese air campaign.
-Two B-24 Liberator bombers fitted with air-to-air radar sets were also dispatched to Saipan.
+Two Consolidated B-24 Liberator bombers fitted with air-to-air radar sets were also dispatched to Saipan.
 This was the first use of airborne warning and control aircraft by the United States, but they were not used in combat.

 Further attacks were mounted in December.
 On December 7, Japanese aircraft, which included Attack Hikōtai 704 G4Ms and 110th Sentai (Wing) Ki-67s, conducted a simultaneous attack from high and low altitudes which destroyed three B-29s and damaged another 23.
 Japanese losses were heavy, however, with six out of eight Ki-67s of the 110th Sentai lost during this attack, the first carried out by this unit.
 The largest attack on Saipan occurred on the night of December 25/26 when 25 Japanese aircraft again attacked from high and low altitudes and destroyed one B-29, damaged three beyond repair and caused minor damage to a further eleven.
 Also on 26 December, the Air Training Army was redesignated the 6th Air Army but retained the mission of conducting attacks on the Marianas.

 The raid on Christmas night was the last major Japanese attack on the Marianas.
 On January 2, a single Japanese aircraft destroyed one B-29 and damaged another three.
 A further two small raids were attempted in January and one on February 2, but none of five aircraft dispatched reached the islands and four were shot down.
 In early February the 6th Air Army's parent headquarters, the General Defense Command (GDC), reached the conclusion that the raiding forces being dispatched against the American bomber bases were too small to be effective.
 As it was not possible to allocate additional aircraft to bolster these missions, the GDC directed that the offensive cease and that the 6th Air Army be held in reserve to be used against any Allied forces which landed in the Japanese home islands.